QuantumVillage/FiberRanger/README.md

 The following show some measurement results off a six metre fiber delay loop in a MZI configuration, with a 38MHz base pulse step with 4 sleep steps following.

-Here is the base pulse sent over a 1.5m loop of fiber:
+Here is the base pulse sent over a 1.5m loop of fiber - this shows overarching waveforms that are likely harmonics of the small pulses that they are made up of.

 ![base pulse](oscope-pics/SDS00132.png)
 ![base pulse 2](oscope-pics/SDS00131.png)